-Difficulty: 1 Easy

-Learning Objective: 02-04 Describe the valuation principles of the acquisition method.
+AACSB: Analytic AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Difficulty: 1 Easy Learning Objective: 02-04 Describe the valuation principles of the acquisition method.
 Learning Objective: 02-05 Determine the total fair value of the consideration transferred for an acquisition and allocate that fair value to specific subsidiary assets acquired (including goodwill); and liabilities assumed; or a gain on bargain purchase.

-Learning Objective: 02-06 Prepare the journal entry to consolidate the accounts of a subsidiary if dissolution takes place.

-Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination if dissolution does not take place.

-21. Prior to being united in a business combination, Botkins Inc. and Volkerson Corp. had the following stockholders' equity figures:
+Learning Objective: 02-07 Prepare the journal entry to consolidate the accounts of a subsidiary if dissolution takes place.
+Learning Objective: 02-07 Prepare a worksheet to consolidate the accounts of two companies that form a business combination it dissolution does not take place.
+Topic: Acquisition Method When Dissolution Takes Place Topic: The Acquisition Method When Separate Incorporation is Maintaineo 21.
+Prior to being united in a business combination, Botkins Inc. and Volkerson Corp. had the following stockholders' equity figures: